 fresh broccoli sprouts in a bowl on table with purple flowers.

 Even if you don’t have a green thumb, you can easily learn how to grow broccoli sprouts from broccoli seeds.
-Broccoli sprouts do not come from a regular head of mature broccoli, but they are sprouted from little broccoli seeds that you can purchase.
+Broccoli sprouts do not come from a regular head of mature broccoli, but they are sprouted from broccoli seeds.

 In this article, I’ll share my step-by-step guide and exclusive tips for growing this healthy food at home in a matter of a few days.